 This past weekend I watched the movie “Chef” and not only was it funny, but all I could think is how many businesses could learn from this movie when it comes to using Twitter to promote their business.
 The main platform that was used in the film was Twitter.
-Twitter started out as the culprit to the head chef of a popular restaurant to lose his cool and eventually his job.
+Twitter started out as the culprit to the head chef of a popular restaurant where he lost his cool and eventually his job.
 In the end, Twitter showed extreme value and saved the day and his career when he started his own business, El Jefe, a food truck!

 Those that saw the movie may think that is unfair as he was a popular chef, but if you look at the “accidental” strategy, which was when he called out the food critic and gained massive followers from one tweet, it was a bit genius.
 The Chef did not know anything about Twitter until his colleagues accidentally brought to his attention the bad review he received from the famous food critic.
 He decided to give the critic a piece of his mind.
 For those that think hitting reply on Twitter means you are sending a “private email” to the person, this is incorrect.
 When you reply, the whole world can see it.
 The Chef quickly learned this after his young son explained it to him and the damage was already done.
 Although there was some damage due to the inexperienced tweeting chef, the reply did give him a quick boost in his Twitter following.